Ghost-Frame/botcore-public/README.md

 Discord bot library.
 You write a persona file, point it at a local LLM, and the bot develops personality over time through conversation.

+Think about the security of wherever you host your database, its second nature for me to consider that so I guess I need to hammer that in up top.

 <img width="2892" height="1787" alt="Screenshot 2026-04-06 124809" src="https://github.com/user-attachments/assets/f66384ec-5522-4dff-a86f-af972a11ed18" />
 <img width="2848" height="1660" alt="Screenshot 2026-04-06 124936" src="https://github.com/user-attachments/assets/0fc1b37c-5d12-45b0-af8f-efa5cbee731d" />